Azx5G/fetchip-rb/README.md

 - Detects the primary language of the country and displays information in that language.
 - Fallback to English if the language is not supported.

+## Installation

+A Python script is provided to facilitate the installation of Ruby on both Linux and macOS systems.
+This script automatically detects your operating system and installs Ruby using the appropriate method for your system.

+### Steps to Use the Installation Script

+1. Download the `installrb.py` script.
+2. Run the script in your terminal:
+    - On Linux: Use `sudo python install-ruby.py`.
+    - On macOS: Simply run `python install-ruby.py`.
+3. The script will install Ruby on your system.

 ## Dependencies

 - Ruby